makoeppel/ML-Benchmarks/README.md

-# ML-Banchmarks
+# ML-Benchmarks
-ML-Banchmarks in different languages
+ML-Benchmarks in different languages